cybertraining-dsc/su21-reu-370/project/index.md

 ## 1. Introduction

 It can be challenging to obtain a large number of different complex species in a single aquatic environment.
 Traditionally, it would take marine biologists years to collect the data and successfully classify the type of species obtained [1].
 Scientist says that more than 90 percent of the ocean's species are still undiscovered, with some estimating that there are anywhere between a few hundred thousand and a few million more to be discovered" (National Geographic Society).
 Currently, scientists know of around 226,000 ocean species.
-Now and days, Artificial intelligence and machine learning have been well used for detection and classification in images.
+Now and days, Artificial intelligence and machine learning has been used for detection and classification in images.
 In this project, I will propose to use machine learning techniques to analyze the images obtained from the Georgia Aquarium to identify legal and illegal fishing.

 ## 2. Machine learning in fish species.